spitschan/SilentSubstitutionToolbox/README.md

 ```

 #### 6. Use
-For an overview of the functions contained within, please look at `Contents.m`.
+For an overview of the functions contained within this toolbox, please look at `Contents.m`.

 #### 7. Version history